-The Trust funds are managed by the Public Trustee, with the operational support provided by the Department for Education and Child Development.
+The Trust funds are managed by the Public Trustee, with the operational support provided by the Department for Child Protection.

-The Dame Roma Mitchell Grants are governed by a Board who reports to the Minister for Education and Child Development.
+The Dame Roma Mitchell Grants are governed by a Board who reports to the Minister for Child Protection.
 All Board members are volunteers and receive no remuneration.

 Board members come from a variety of backgrounds including young people who have been in the care system.

 You can support the Dame Roma Mitchell grants by: